 - The gambler turns to criminal activity to help fund the habit.
+The worst possible option.

 Gambling leads to a familiar pattern of maxed-out credit cards, overdrawn checking accounts, unpaid loans and overdue bills.
-If a family member tries to “fix’’ the financial problems of a gambler, that often makes things worse.
-Regardless, the gambler will keep gambling.
+If a family member tries to “fix’’ the financial problems of a gambler, it often makes things worse.
+The gambler will keep gambling.

 The addiction must be recognized and treated before financial issues are addressed.

 How to Protect Your Finances from a Gambler in the Family

 Gambling addiction affects those close to the gambler.
 Family members and friends can take short-term steps to try to break the cycle.
 They also can help from support groups like Gam-Anon, which is affiliated with Gamblers Anonymous.
 Specific steps family and friend can take include:

 No Joint Accounts — Spouses should set up separate savings and checking accounts so the problem gambler can’t have access to all of the family’s money.
 Also keep separate credit cards and personal identification numbers (PIN).

 Monitor the Mail — Spouses and family members should gather and monitor all mail coming to the house.
 Immediately throw away new credit card or loan offers.

 Open a Safety Deposit Box — Protect jewelry, family heirlooms and other expensive items that could be pawned or sold.